surendersampath/Coding-Task-using-Python-and-CI-CD/README.md

 ```

 2. Find the missing seat number from a set of scanned boarding pass data using the `find_seat_from_scanned_boarding_pass` function:
+   All the scanned boarding passes are loaded into a set from the textfile and then passed on this function during the unit tests.

 ```python
 scanned_boarding_pass_data = {"BFFFBBFRRR", "FFFBBBFRRR", "BBFFBBFRLL"}